 Most home lawns are subject to thatch accumulation.
-If thatch is left un-managed, it can lead to serious maintenance and pest problems.
+If thatch is left unmanaged, it can lead to serious maintenance and pest problems.
 For example, thatch accumulation of more than ½ inch on Kentucky bluegrass lawns impedes water; fertilizer and pesticide effectiveness.
 Core aeration reduces thatch accumulation, minimizes its buildup and modifies its makeup by incorporating soil into the thatch.

 Although aeration is beneficial for lawns, it also can open up spaces for weeds such as crabgrass and annual bluegrass to invade the lawn.
 It is best to aerate and seed before you apply pre-emergence herbicides like Corn Gluten.
-If you wish to aerate and utilize corn gluten, you should wait until the fall for aeration once any crabgrass has past its’ chance to germinate.
+If you wish to aerate and utilize corn gluten, you should wait until the fall for aeration once any crabgrass has passed its chance to germinate.
 Applying fertilizer after aeration helps the lawn compete against weeds.
 Water the lawn after aeration, particularly in areas where drought and high temperatures are common.

 Immediately after aeration, your lawn will be dotted with small plugs pulled from the soil.
 Within a week or two, these plugs of thatch and soil break apart and disappear into the lawn.

 About 7 to 10 days after aeration, the aerification holes will be filled with white, actively growing roots.
-These roots are a sign that the turfgrass is responding to the additional oxygen, moisture and nutrients in the soil from the aeration process.
+These roots are a sign that the turfgrass is responding to the additional oxygen, moisture, and nutrients in the soil from the aeration process.

 On compacted soils and on lawns with slopes, you should see an immediate difference in water puddling and runoff after irrigation or rainfall.
 After aeration, your lawn should be able to go longer between watering’s, without showing signs of wilt.
 With repeat aeration’s over time, your lawn will show enhanced heat and drought stress tolerance.

 Don’t expect miracles from a single aeration, particularly on lawns growing on extremely poor soils.
-Most lawns benefit from annual aeration.
+Most lawns in Ontario benefit from annual aeration.
 Lawns that receive this care will be healthier, more vigorous, easier to maintain and have fewer pest problems than lawns that are neglected.